ElectronicCats/pxt-gps/README.md

 ## TODO

-- [ ] Turn on your automated build on https://travis-ci.org
 - [ ] Use "pxt bump" to create a tagged release on GitHub
 - [ ] Get your package reviewed and approved https://maker.makecode.com/packages/approval